Flags At Half-mast As China Mourns Late Premier - UrduPoint

 David Bandurski, director of the independent China Media Project, wrote that the party had honoured Li with a "paint-by-numbers treatment".

-"In death, it seems, Li Keqiang has been sidelined too," he said in an analysis on Thursday.
+"In death, it seems, Li Keqiang has been sidelined too," he said.